Chalarangelo/30-seconds-of-code/content/snippets/js/s/is-anagram.md

 ---
-title: Check if a string is an anagram of another string
+title: Check if a JavaScript string is an anagram of another string
 shortTitle: String anagram
 type: tip
 language: javascript